tytydraco/yessleep/out/I_found_a_90s_kids_show_on_vhs_I_wish_I_burned_it.md

 In my spare time, I am an avid vhs tape collector.
 For more nostalgic reasons, I try to find old shows from my childhood.
 Recently, I was in my city's local pawn shop, and I found a few different vhs tapes.
 Dexter's laboratory, hey arnold.... and one I didn't recognize......
 Sunny's neighborhood.

 The box cover had a poorly animated kid, with glasses, waving with a scene of houses behind him.
 Curiously, I looked it up on my phone, and I found no mention of it anywhere.
 I thought it might have been a local show for the local station.
-I decided to buy it, and that night, I put it in my vhs player.
+I decided to buy it, and that night, I put it in my VCR.

 After the static cleared, a title card appeared.
 The episode was called "New friends".
 Instantly, the scene changed to a basketball court.
 There were  two people, the one on the right, I recognized from the boxes cover, it was sunny.